Quickstart Subscriptions

 Once hitting run, you should see the following output:

 Yep!
-Remember, you get subscriptions out of the box with Hasura 🔥 You won't see any messages in your results yet because there aren't any in the database, but the subscription is live and running.
-To test it, and mimic a client application, let's ping the server with curl in the next step.
+Remember, you get subscriptions out of the box with Hasura 🔥 You'll see a few notifications in your results because they're already in the database.
+To test it — and see new notifications mimicking a client application — let's ping the server with curl in the next step.

 Recap